ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ## Timeline

-- 27/09/2019 checkm8 exploit is first released for iPhone 4S - iPhone X
+- 27/09/2019 checkm8 exploit is first released for iPhone 4S - iPhone 7
 - 11/11/2019 checkra1n is released for iOS 13-13.7
 - 18/08/2020 I reached out to Apple Product Security with vulnerability details
 - 21/09/2020 iOS 14 is out of a week and checkra1n is adapted for iOS 14.x, with the sepOS DFU/decrypt mitigation.